patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <Tooltip     />
     ```

--  When using the `Tooltip` component inside of a `react-charts` component, the Tooltip should be wrapped inside a `foreignObject`.
-The Tooltip may not render properly otherwise due to it outputting a `<div>` element inside an `<svg>` element.
-This rule will raise a warning when Tooltip is imported from `@patternfly/react-core` and at least one other import is from `@patternfly/react-charts`, but will not update any code [(#8592)](https://github.com/patternfly/patternfly-react/pull/8592)
+-  When using the `Tooltip` component inside of a `react-charts` component, the `Tooltip` should be wrapped inside a `foreignObject`.
+Otherwise, it  may not render properly due to it outputting a `<div>` element inside an `<svg>` element.
+This rule will raise a warning when `Tooltip` is imported from `@patternfly/react-core` and at least one other import is from `@patternfly/react-charts`, but will not update any code [(#8592)](https://github.com/patternfly/patternfly-react/pull/8592)

 ### Wizard

 **Core**

 - Removed style that was breaking drawer example ([#5322](https://github.com/patternfly/patternfly/pull/5322))

 - Reordered footer buttons ([#5148](https://github.com/patternfly/patternfly/pull/5148))

 **React**

-- Deprecated the v4 implementation of wizaed.
+- Deprecated the v4 implementation of `Wizard`.
 In order to continue using the deprecated implementation, update the import path to our deprecated package and ensure that  specifiers are aliased.
-We suggest updating to our newer implementation of Wizard.
+We suggest updating to our newer implementation of `Wizard`.
 The following imports will be affected by this deprecation:

-    - Wizard
+    - `Wizard`
-    - WizardContext
+    - `WizardContext`
-    - WizardNav
+    - `WizardNav`
-    - WizardNavItem
+    - `WizardNavItem`
-    - WizardHeader
+    - `WizardHeader`
-    - WizardBody
+    - `WizardBody`
-    - WizardFooter
+    - `WizardFooter`
-    - WizardToggle
+    - `WizardToggle`
 [(#8821)](https://github.com/patternfly/patternfly-react/pull/8821)

     Previous implementation: